-South Maui differs from West Maui in the sense that it is split into two main parts, Kihei and the resort area of Wailea and Makena; whereas, West Maui has 4 defining areas.
+South Maui differs from West Maui in the sense that it is split into two main parts, Kihei and the resort area of Wailea and Makena; whereas, West Maui has four defining areas.
 Only about 25 minutes from the airport, it is easier to access the rest of the island from South Maui.
-Although, South Maui’s popularity has been gaining, it is still less crowded than West Maui.
+Although, South Maui’s popularity has been rising, it is still less crowded than West Maui.

 Defining South Maui Traits

-- In general, the beaches in South Maui are more of parks with access to the beach, so that means easier parking and the sand/grassy areas to sprawl out.
+- In general, the beaches in South Maui are more of parks with access to the beach, so that means easier parking and sand/grassy areas to sprawl out.

 - Wailea is the premier resort destination on the island with plenty of high end shopping and fine dining to match.
 If you can swing it, we definitely recommend staying in Wailea at a hotel or vacation rental condo.